gaehlerm/SoftwareEngineering/README.md

 ## Summary

-I think this was the longest section in this book where I explain technical details for C++ that Python users don’t care about.
+I think this was the longest section in this book where I explain technical details for C++ that Python users don’t necessarily need.
 At the same time, I’d like to emphasize that this section was very important for the C++ and Java programmers.
 Both, for the quality of the code, and also for understanding how the whole concepts of includes, compiler and linker work.

 ## Exercises

 For each principle create an example where it's violated and let the user correct it.

-## Back magic code

-Your code will contain some complexity.
-There’s no doubt about it.
-The only question is how to deal with it.
-One point is that you have to be honest.
-Some programmers try to hide complex code using all kind of black magic.
-This may work at times, but the code will be cursed.
-You can keep working on the code, but once in a while you see this black magic and you’ll become petrified.
-Your only thought will be: “I hope I’ll never have to touch this.”

-It is much better to be honest.
-The problem is complex and we break down the complexity until we have some pieces that we can solve.
-Do not hide the complexity, make it apparent.

 # 24. Datatypes